kebohn/RaspberryNas/README.md

   8. Now go to `Shared Folder` and hit create.
 Name your folder as you like and select the file system that you selected in step 7.
 Leave the permissions and relative path as it is.
   9. Select the created folder and check the privileges such that the user `pi` has read and write access
   10. Remember the absolute path because we need this later in the nextcloud setup
+  11. (Optional) Additionally Portainer can be installed in the Openmediavault GUI running on port 80 per default.
+This allows easier docker container management

 ## Nexcloud Installation (Docker)
 1. Install docker by: `curl -sSL https://get.docker.com | sh`